odiljon1334/odiljon1334/README.md

 <h2 align="left">Hi 👋!
-My name is Odiljon Akramov and I'm a Software Engineer, from Uzbekistan.</h2>
+My name is Odiljon Akramov and I'm a Full Stack Web Developer, from Uzbekistan.</h2>

 ###